MewsSystems/gitbook-connector-api/operations/restrictions.md

 ## Set restrictions

+> ### Restricted!
+> This operation is currently in beta-test and as such it is subject to change.

 Adds new restrictions with the specified conditions.

 If there already exists a restriction with the same conditions, following scenarios apply:

 - A. If the exceptions of the new restriction match the old restriction:
-   1) A If the new interval is longer than the old one, new restriction is created joining the two intervals.
+   1) If the new interval is longer than the old one, new restriction is created joining the two intervals.
    2) If the new interval is shorter, no changes are made.
 - B. If the exceptions of the new restriction do not match the old restriction:
    1) If the new interval overlaps the old interval, the old restriction will be spliced before and after the new interval.
 Restrictions matching the old restriction are then added at the appropriate interval along with the new restriction.